-Co-parenting class offered for divorced parents
+Co-parenting class offered for divorcing parents with children

 Osage County Extension is offering its Co-Parenting for Resilience class for divorcing parents with minor children.

 Parents who attend the class will gain a better idea of how their children are dealing with the divorce.
-They also will learn strategies and skills to help them work with their co-parent for the well being of their children.
+They also will learn strategies and skills to help them work with their co-parent for the well-being of their children.

 According to Oklahoma House Bill 2249, parents with children 18 or younger are required to attend a co-parenting class that relates to the impact of divorce on children.